-Sports fans in Massachusetts now have access to a variety of NFL bets with the arrival of legal sports betting in MA.
-Bets can only be placed in person right now, but soon Massachusetts football fans will be able to bet from the comfort of their own homes with the upcoming rollout of MA mobile betting apps.
+Sports fans in Massachusetts now have access to a variety of NFL bets with the arrival of online sports betting in MA.

 Totals betting is exactly what it sounds like: Betting on whether or not a certain stat or score will go over or stay under the listed total.
 The most common NFL totals bet is on the total score of a game.

-Beyond the pregame betting of old, there is now live betting that allows you to wager on over/under bets even if you miss kick-off.
+Beyond the pregame betting of old, live betting allows you to wager on over/under bets even if you miss kick-off.
 Most sportsbooks also have total bets for quarters and halves as well.

 Here are some of the data points professional oddsmakers investigate when creating an NFL totals line:

 - The matchup (strong defenses vs weak offenses, weak defenses vs strong offenses, etc)

 - Offensive and defensive efficiency

 It’s important to remember that odds and lines for any kind of NFL bet are subject to change and can fluctuate all the way up until kick-off.
 Changes in odds occur based on new information that comes to light, or even because of public wagering that is heavily favoring one side.

 In the former situation, when new information is made available, oddsmakers can adjust the line.
 Changes in weather or injuries to key players are two of the most common aspects that can lead to changes in lines.